-We believe that it is reasonably possible that \$0.4 million of unrecognized tax benefits and \$0.1 million of associated interest and penalties could significantly change during the next twelve months.
-The \$0.5 million potential change would represent a decrease in unrecognized tax benefits, comprised of items related to federal research and development credits and uncertain income tax positions related to foreign tax filings for years that will no longer be subject to examination under expiring statutes of limitations.
+We believe that it is reasonably possible that \$0.1 million of unrecognized tax benefits and less than \$0.1 million of associated interest and penalties could significantly change during the next twelve months.
+The \$0.1 million potential change would represent a decrease in unrecognized tax benefits, comprised of items related to foreign tax filings for years that will no longer be subject to examination under expiring statutes of limitations.

-We are paying foreign income taxes, which are reflected in the provision for income taxes in our Condensed Consolidated Statements of Operations and Comprehensive (loss) income and are primarily related to the cost of operating an offshore research and development, marketing and sales subsidiaries.
-We are not currently paying federal income taxes and do not expect to pay such taxes until the benefits of our tax net operating losses are fully utilized.
+We are paying foreign income taxes, which are reflected in the Provision (benefit) for income taxes in our Condensed Consolidated Statements of Operations and Comprehensive (Loss) Income and are primarily related to the cost of operating offshore subsidiaries.
+We are not currently paying federal income taxes and do not expect to pay such taxes until our tax net operating loss and credit carryforwards are fully utilized.
 We expect to pay a nominal amount of state income tax.
-We accrue interest and penalties related to uncertain tax positions in the provision for income taxes.
+We accrue interest and penalties related to uncertain tax positions in the Provision (benefit) for income taxes.